 Late jobs are highlighted in red and orange.
 If a job has multiple operations, the problem operation (the one causing other jobs to be late) is colored in red while the successor operations are colored in orange.
 This is helpful to identify which job to focus on as you cannot make the successor operations on time if the constrained job is not on time.

-In this example, Op10 is late because of capacity and is causing Op20 and Op30 to be late as well.
-Op10 is highlighted in red because it is the bottleneck, and Op20 and Op30 are in orange to alert that they are late.
+In this example, Op10 is late because of capacity and is causing Op20 and Op30 to be late.
+Therefore, Op10 is highlighted in red because it is the bottleneck, and Op20 and Op30 are in orange to alert that they are late.

 This label segment is similar to the capacity constraint label.
 Jobs that are late due to a material shortage will be highlighted in bright pink.
 This is used to specify the cause of the job lateness.
-There may be capacity available to perform the on, but no material is available for consumption.
+For example, there may be capacity available to perform the on, but no material is available for consumption.
 Successor operations that are made late will be colored in orange.

 The available Impact Fields include: